Tyler-Fanuele/master-snippets-/README.md

 There are two parts of a snippets.txt file; the name and contents of the snip.\

 The name is defined with when a string is surrounded by brackets.
-THe contents\
+The contents\
 are defined by everything in between the brackets that define its name and the\
 next snips brackets or the end of the file.